AustinKelsay/LND-DEA/README.md

 ### Integrating with Your Application

-To integrate this wallet segregation system with your LND-based application:
+To integrate this double-entry accounting system with your LND-based application:

 1. **Listen for LND Payments**: Use LND's gRPC or REST API to subscribe to payment events
 2. **Determine Account Ownership**: Use your application logic to determine which account a payment belongs to